Irumbukkottai Murattu Singam

-Irumbukkottai Murattu Singam is a 2010 Indian Tamil-language Western comedy film directed by Chimbu Deven, starring choreographer-turned-actor Raghava Lawrence in a double role alongside Padmapriya, Lakshmi Rai, and Sandhya alongside an ensemble supporting cast including Nassar, Sai Kumar, M. S. Bhaskar, and Senthil.
-The film is a "western adventure comedy film" based on cowboy stories, which is set in the 19th century paying homages to many western films.
-The film's shooting commenced in April 2009 and was released on 7 May 2010 to mixed reviews.
+Irumbukkottai Murattu Singam is a 2010 Indian Tamil-language Western comedy film directed by Chimbu Deven, starring choreographer-turned-actor Raghava Lawrence in a double role alongside Padmapriya, Lakshmi Rai, and Sandhya, and an ensemble supporting cast including Nassar, Sai Kumar, M. S. Bhaskar, and Senthil.
+The film is a "western adventure comedy film" based on cowboy stories, which is set in the 19th century, paying homages to many western films.
+The film's shooting commenced in April 2009 and it was released on 7 May 2010 to mixed reviews.
 The film comically highlights the current world politics.

 Plot

 The town of Jayshankarapuram, home of Tamil-speaking cowboys, is ruled by a one-eyed tyrant named Kizhakku Kattai, who rules over other villages as well, and is always surrounded by his assistants: a cowgirl named Pakki and an outlaw named Ulakkai.
 In order to free their town from Kattai's rule, Bilagiri James, Dagelandi, Jada, and Viruma travel to a neighboring town, Sholaypuram, to seek out a savior.

 There, they encounter Singaram, a man with a noble heart who has been sentenced to death for duty negligence.
 The gang saves Singaram from execution and explains their situation.
 Singaram learns why he was chosen.
 The brave Singam was the previous marshal of Jayashankarapuram who bore a striking resemblance to Singaram, and also was the only one who stood up to Kattai's tyranny.
 Singam disappeared under mysterious circumstances years ago, and the town was left defenseless.

 Thus, Singaram is brought to the village and is passed off as Singam.
 Singaram learns to adapt to his new name, learning all the hero's skills and tricks.
 He wins the respect of the village seniors, which includes Paandu Paramu and Keluthi Amma.
 Soon, a girl named Baali falls for Singaram.
 He later surpasses the original hero's prowess, though initially, it is due to dumb luck.
 In between the hero's and the villain's camp is a Red Indian village where the tribals are pure vegetarians.
 With the introduction of this village, the tribal group leader Athirikesa, his father Rangula, and his beautiful daughter Thumbi are also introduced.